Mikhail29/redmine-git-univarsal-synchronization/README.md

 * project_id - the project identifier to which this repository belongs
 * repository_name is the name of the repository, in fact, this is the name of the folder in the local storage where the new repository will be located when it is auto-created
 * repository_git_url - the url of the remote repository from which you need to clone the repository locally if it is not created, you can specify the url for cloning using the git protocol or the https protocol, and in that and in that case it will work correctly.

 Example url for webhost with auto-create repository if it doesn't exist: https://rm.mmwebstudio.pp.ua/git_sync_hook?key=xxxxxxxxxxxxxxx&project_id=git-sync&repository_name=git-sync&repository_git_url=git@gitlab.com/mmwebstudioteam/repository.git

+These links should be indicated on the webbook Push events

 I also recently included in the plugin Automatic tracking of changes with each git pull (fetch_changesets), so it is better to follow the changes in the admin panel of the redmine along the path Administration-> Settings-> Repositories to disable automatically